erick-fda/comp8851-assignment-03/README.txt

         ./COMP8851_Asg03_A00925871/Question05/

 6.)---------------------------------------------------------------------------------------
-    My response to this question can be found at ./COMP8851_Asg03_A00925871/Question06/
+    My source code for this question can be found at ./COMP8851_Asg03_A00925871/Question06/

+    The executable at

+        ./COMP8851_Asg03_A00925871/Debug/Question06.exe

+    can be run without arguments.
+This program runs a test of the CuckooHashTable class, demonstrating the functionality of its methods.

 7.)---------------------------------------------------------------------------------------
     Place the N players in a "roster" array of size N.